 Address: C3, Ivory House, St Katharine Docks Wapping, London E1W 1AT | Opening: Mon-Thurs, 12-9.30pm; Fri-Sat, 12-10pm; Sun, 12-9.30pm| For more information or to book, visit their website here.

-Sating the appetite for fresh pasta in Shoreditch is Officiana 00.
-Dressed-up in the standard industrial-style Shoredtich uniform, we’d say their USP is slightly unusual pasta dishes – things like cavatelli (small, shell-like pasta) with patron peppers, almond pesto, and crispy coppa; or corzetti (big disc like pasta) with wild mushroom, fennel, sausage, and parsley.
-For starters they’ve got canio & pepe ravioli (a definite must have) whilst sweets take the form of both lemon and chocolate profiteroles, again, difficult to turn down.
-READ MORE.
+Officina 00 has been such a hit in Shoreditch, they’ve just opened a second spot, Officina 00 Fitzrovia.
+Their USP is slightly unusual fresh pasta dishes – things like cavatelli (small, shell-like pasta) with padrón peppers, almond pesto, and crispy coppa; or corzetti (big disc-like pasta) with wild mushroom, fennel, sausage, and parsley.
+For starters they’ve got cacio & pepe ravioli (a definite must-have) whilst sweets take the form of both lemon and chocolate profiteroles – again, difficult to turn down.

 Artusi | Peckham